sparkbox/propulsion-docs/src/content/docs/advanced-configuration.md

 #### Tools

-The [tools directory]({{ repo_url }}/config/tasks/tools) contains all the JavaScript related to generating the Propulsion markup.
-Unlike a standard Eleventy layout template, the Propulsion template is build via a short code, allowing it to be built independent of any specific templating language.
-The following files handle different aspects of the layout build.
+The [tools directory]({{ repo_url }}/config/tasks/tools) contains all of the JavaScript related to generating the Propulsion markup.
+Unlike a standard Eleventy layout template, the Propulsion template is build via a shortcode, allowing it to be built independent of any specific templating language.
+The following files handle different aspects of the layout build:

 <dl>
 	<dt><a href="{{ repo_url }}/config/tasks/tools/page.js"><code>page.js</code></a></dt>